vmware-tanzu/velero/test/e2e/README.md

 The E2E tests are validating end-to-end behavior of Velero including install, backup and restore operations.
 These tests take longer to complete and is not expected to be part of day-to-day developer workflow.
 It is for this reason that they are disabled when running unit tests.
 This is accomplished by running unit tests in [`short`](https://golang.org/pkg/testing/#Short) mode using the `-short` flag to `go test`.

 If you previously ran unit tests using the `go test ./...` command or any of its variations, then you will now run the same command with the  `-short` flag to `go test` to accomplish the same behavior.
-Alternatively, you can use the [`hack/test.sh`](https://github.com/vmware-tanzu/velero/blob/main/hack/test.sh) script to run unit tests.
+Alternatively, you can use the `make test` command to run unit tests.

 ## Prerequisites